mercurius-js/mercurius/docs/hooks.md

 ### onGatewayReplaceSchema

-The `onGatewayReplaceSchema` hook will be triggered every time the periodic gateway refresh builds a new schema.
+When the Gateway service obtains new versions of federated schemas within a defined polling interval, the `onGatewayReplaceSchema` hook will be triggered every time a new schema is built.
 It is called just before the old schema is replaced with the new one.

 This hook will only be triggered in gateway mode.
 It has the following parameters: